rails/rails/guides/source/layouts_and_rendering.md

 redirect_back(fallback_location: root_path)
 ```

+NOTE: `redirect_to` and `redirect_back` do not halt and return immediately from method execution, but simply set HTTP responses.
+Statements occurring after them in a method will be executed.
+You need halt by an explicit `return` or some other halting mechanism, if needed.

 #### Getting a Different Redirect Status Code

 Rails uses HTTP status code 302, a temporary redirect, when you call `redirect_to`.
 If you'd like to use a different status code, perhaps 301, a permanent redirect, you can use the `:status` option: